Deep Code Search with Naming-Agnostic Contrastive Multi-View Learning: Experiments

 \subsubsection{Overall Performance}

-Firstly, we investigate the overall code search performance of all methods on CodeSearNet, CoSQA and CoSQA-Var datasets. \tab~\ref{tab:result1} shows the MRR scores of each code search model.
-From the results, we have the following observations: \begin{enumerate} \item Compared to OCoR, CSRS and DeepCS, pre-training based methods GraphCodeBERT, CoCLR and \ours achieve much better performance on all the three datasets, showing the effectiveness of the Bert-style pre-training method on improving code search performance.
+Firstly, we investigate the overall code search performance of all methods on CodeSearchNet-Python, CodeSearchNet-Java, CoSQA and CoSQA-Var datasets.
+Table~\ref{tab:result1} shows the MRR scores of each code search model.
+From the results, we have the following observations: \begin{enumerate} \item Compared to OCoR, CSRS, DeepCS and DGMS, pre-training based methods CodeBERT, GraphCodeBERT, CoCLR and \ours achieve much better performance on all the four datasets, showing the effectiveness of the Bert-style pre-training method on improving code search performance.

-\item Compared to all baselines, \ours achieves highest MRR scores and it consistently outperforms the best two baselines GraphCodeBert and CoCLR on the three datasets, showing that the robustness of \ours.
+\item Compared to all baselines, \ours achieves highest MRR scores and it consistently outperforms the best two baselines GraphCodeBert and CoCLR on the four datasets, showing that the robustness of \ours.

 \item The CoSQA-Var dataset is designed for evaluating the performance of code search models when variables with same meaning have different variable names in different code snippets.
-From \tab~\ref{tab:result1}, we can see that the performance of all baselines significantly degrades on the CoSQA-Var dataset ($\downarrow$ 8.26\%-38.07\%) compared to their performance on the CoSQA dataset.
+From Table~\ref{tab:result1}, we can see that the performance of all baselines significantly degrades on the CoSQA-Var dataset ($\downarrow$ 8.26\%-38.07\%) compared to their performance on the CoSQA dataset.
 Differently, the performance of \ours is not affected by changing variable names in code snippets.
 This observation has verified the effectiveness of our proposed contrastive multi-view code representation learning: capturing the structural information in ASTs without explicitly binding code tokens to specific pre-trained representations can help overcome the problem of variable naming when modeling code snippets.

+\item \ours performs similarly on both CodeSearchNet-Python and CodeSearchNet-Java and it consistently outperforms baselines, showing the effectiveness of \ours on both Python and Java.

 \end{enumerate}

 In summary, \ours consistently shows superior performance than all baselines.
 The gap is more significant on CoSQA-Var, showing the effectiveness of \ours on handling the naming issue.